A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Access to this valuable information can help you identify areas of your website that need improvement and make data-driven decisions to improve engagement.

-For instance, you notice that most users click on a product image and then the “Add to Cart” button, but not many scroll down to read the product description.
+For instance, you notice that most users click on a product image and then the “Add to Cart” button, but few scroll down to read the product description.

-This insight can help you improve your page by making the product description more prominent or by shortening the page length.
-It also indicates that your product photos are helping land conversions.
+This insight can help you improve your page by making the product description more prominent or shortening the page length.
+It also indicates that your product photos are helping convert visitors.

 Website engagement tools #2: A/B testing tools

-Sometimes building a website can feel like throwing spaghetti at the wall and hoping something sticks.
-It’s challenging to know what’ll resonate well with each buyer persona.
+Building a website can sometimes feel like throwing spaghetti at the wall and hoping something sticks.
+It’s challenging to know what will resonate well with each buyer persona.

 That’s where A/B testing tools come into play.
 You can test these variants to determine what best drives website engagement.

-Let’s say you have a CTA button on your website that encourages visitors to sign up for a newsletter.
+Let’s say your website has a CTA button encouraging visitors to sign up for a newsletter.

 You could test a red CTA button versus a green one or move the CTA button from the bottom of the page to the top.
 Or you could also try different CTA copy, such as “Sign up now” versus “Get exclusive offers,” to see which resonates better with your audience.